slub/ocrd_kitodo/docs/setup/preparation.md

 The simplest way to get all that is by using the Makefile via the following commands:

-    make prepare          # generate all required files make prepare-keys     # generate only SSH credentials make prepare-data     # generate only Kitodo extensions make prepare-examples # generate only Kitodo database entries make clean            # remove all generated files
+    make prepare          # generate all required files make prepare-keys     # generate only SSH credentials (keys) make prepare-data     # generate only Kitodo extensions (scripts) make prepare-examples # generate only Kitodo database entries make clean            # remove all generated files

 > **Note**:
 > This may not meet your exact scenario entirely.
-To customize, have a look at the [rules](./Makefile#L16-L85),
+To customize, have a look at the [rules](./Makefile#L16-L86),
 > or simulate running them via `make -n prepare`, or modify the results afterwards.
 >
 > (For example, if you have [set up](configure-modules.md#compose-profiles) the OCR-D Controller _externally_,